TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixInverse.md

 $$

 ::::::{prf:theorem}
-:label: Thm:MatrixInv:InvertibilityCharacterizations
+:label: Thm:MatrixInv:InvertibilityCharacterisations

 For an $n\times n$ matrix $A$, the following statements are equivalent.
 <br/>
-That is, each of the following properties is a characterization of invertibility of a square matrix $A$.
+That is, each of the following properties is a characterisation of invertibility of a square matrix $A$.

 <ol>
 <li>